 Membership at C.I.T.Y.
-Club Gymnastics Academy includes advance session registration, sibling and multi-class discounts, Club uniform including a leotard for girls or a short and T-shirt combo for boys.
+Club Gymnastics Academy includes advance session registration, sibling and multi-class discounts, Club uniform including a leotard for girls and T-shirt for boys.

 C.I.T.Y.
 Club Gymnastics Academy has a dress code designed to safeguard participants and coaches.
 The dress code relates to your child's safety during gymnastics.
 Clothing for gymnastics should not be too tight or too loose.
 Clothing, accessories and hair can get caught on equipment and cause injuries.
 Inappropriate foot covering such as shoes and socks can cause slipping, tripping and injuries.
 Bare feet or gymnastic slippers are allowed, but not shoes or socks.
 Girls wear a leotard with no tights or skirts.
 Boys wear a unitard or fitted elastic waist band shorts and a T-shirt or tank that stays tucked in.
 Gymnasts may not wear jewelry, body piercings or watches.
 Clothing should not have zippers, belts, buckles, clasps, snaps, or hoods.
 All hair that touches the shoulders must be secured in a ponytail, pig tails, or bun, so it does not fall on the face.
 Hair pieces and scrunchies cannot have hard parts.
 Fingernails and toenails should be trimmed short.